runletapp/website/docs/cli/config.md

 :::

-It's highly recommended that you use the `@config` command.
-This command will make sure that the changes will be propagated to other daemons connected to your account.
+We recommend using the `@config` command.
+This command will make sure that the changes are propagated to other daemons connected to your account.

-Once you've finished save and exit.